Home

 Physics tip #1 - Everything gives off electromagnetic radiation.

 Physics tip #3 - There is one peak wavelength that an object radiates stronger than all others.
-That value depends on the object's temperature.
+And one wavelength dominates each pixel in the satellite images.
+That wavelength depends on the object's temperature.

 Physics tip #4 - Most items reflect light and other radiation that comes from elsewhere and strikes them.